 Skin conditions and stomach issues can often be linked to diet.
 Some people believe that these conditions are related to a grain allergy, although interestingly, the most common allergen in dogs is chicken and then three other meat proteins.
 The fifth is the first of the grains.

-That said, often changing to a food that is grain free can improve both skin and stomach conditions in many dogs and this is probably two-fold.
-The first reason is that many grain free food use alternate protein sources such as fish or roo meat as their protein source and these are favoured when dogs are having intolerance with traditional chicken based foods.
-Secondly, their carb source is usually chick peas, potatoes or rice, again these are usually low allergen products for dogs.
+That said, often changing to a food that is grain-free can improve both skin and stomach conditions in many dogs and this is probably two-fold.
+The first reason is that many grain-free food use alternate protein sources such as fish or kangaroo meat as their protein source and these are favoured when dogs are having sensitivity with traditional chicken based foods.
+Secondly, their carb source is usually chick peas, potatoes, or rice, again these are usually low allergen products for dogs.

 So should we all just go grain free?

 It would appear from this that grain free diets are the way to go but like everything there can be drawbacks.
-Grain free diets may increase the weight of your dog as they tend to be higher in fat.
-This makes them more palatable so dogs are keen to eat so if you’re going grain free then decrease the amount you’re feeding.
+Grain-free diets may increase the weight of your dog as they tend to be higher in fat.
+This makes them more palatable so dogs are keen to eat it, if you’re going grain-free, consider decreasing the amount you’re feeding.

 For further information, call in & see us in the store, or email us: email@example.com